 a focus on the latter has long been the norm.
 Metropolitan College

-of New York (formerly Audrey Cohen College) is breaking the rules
+of New York (formerly Audrey Cohen College) is breaking the rules into this handy guide

 when it comes to film education and leaving a string of successful